porke/msc-se-evolution/README.md

 If i==j there are special conditions to ensure that we do not get incorrect result.
 Step 1 is one of these conditions, and we also have a similar one for the final 6 lines of code to ensure that line1==line2 when i==j never happens.

+###Design Questions and Changes

+We found it interesting that the SIG model did not consider other types of clones, and we also were wondering why was the specific number of 6 lines chosen?

+Initially, the design used Maps.
+The main map had the lines of code of the method on one side, and the other side contained tuples of all method locations that matched those LOC.
+We were to use this to compute all methods larger than 6 lines, and then go into case by case comparison, however we decided it was the same with lists of the method bodies, and required less LOC.

 ### Quality computation

 The quality is computed by comparing the number of duplicated lines to the total line count and obtaining a rank by using the SIG maintainability model threshold table.

+##Additional Metrics

+#Coupling
+It was a surprise that coupling was not included in the SIG model.
+One could argue that it is one of the most important metrics to look at in terms of software maintainability.
+If the code contains a high amount of strong coupling, this is negative for its maintainability as one small change in a module may create a ripple effect of changes.
+The impact of change may discourage further evolution of the project, and poses quite a danger to code-breaking bugs.
+The only reason it could have been excluded is that it is very difficult to fully automate, but similar to duplication, a simpler version of coupling could be used as a metric.